CaesarrWANG/DM/README.md

 # DistilledMiniTSLM
 Official repository for Enhancing Transfer Learning for Specific Tasks through Redirection and Distillation from Time Series Language Models

-The code is organizing, waiting to be approved for release.
+The code is currently being organized, pending approval for release.

-Tests on more common datasets will continue to be released.
+Test on more common datasets will continue to be released.